vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 }

 type VolumeAttachmentStatus struct {
-  // IsAttached indicates the volume is successfully attached.
+  // Attached indicates the volume is successfully attached.
   // This field must only be set by the entity completing the attach
   // operation, i.e. the external-attacher.
-  IsAttached bool `json:"isAttached" protobuf:"varint,1,opt,name=isAttached"`
+  Attached bool `json:"attached" protobuf:"varint,1,opt,name=attached"`

   // Upon successful attach, this field is updated with any returned
   // information that must be passed into subsequent WaitForAttach or